GannettDigital/api-docs/source/includes/_conversion_zone_geofences.md

 |---|---|
 | GET | /client_reports/conversion_zone_geofence/[gmaid]?[query_params] |

 Use GET to retrieve information for conversion zone geofences.
 Data can be returned for a GMAID for a specific date range determined by start_date and end_date.
-The requirements for these parameters are described below.
+Data is a roll-up of metrics for each conversion fence (grouped by campaign) across the given date range.

 *Note*: Only geofences with 1 or more walkins are included in this API.